MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Set-AzureRmVMDscExtension.md

 ```

 ### -ArchiveContainerName
-Species name of the azure_2 storage container where the configuration archive is located.
+Species name of the Azure storage container where the configuration archive is located.

 ```yaml
 Type: String